Mayor Bynum apologizes for city's role in the 1921 Tulsa Race Massacre

 Mayor G.T.
-Bynum on Monday apologized for the city government’s role in the 1921 Tulsa Race Massacre.
+Bynum apologized Monday for the city government’s role in the 1921 Tulsa Race Massacre.
 The apology, posted on his Facebook page, comes 100 years to the day that violence erupted in the historically Black neighborhood of Greenwood.

 The racial violence of May 31-June 1, 1921, destroyed 35 blocks, killed at least 37 people — and likely many more — and left thousands homeless.
 At the time, Greenwood was one of the most prosperous Black communities in the country, with its commercial district known as Black Wall Street.